 - A burning sensation when they pee

 An enlarged prostate gland usually causes these symptoms, but so can prostate cancer.
 See your doctor to check on the cause of the problem.
-He’ll give you an exam to look for an enlarged prostate, and he may talk to you about a blood test (called a PSA test) for prostate cancer.
+They’ll give you an exam to look for an enlarged prostate, and they may talk to you about a blood test (called a PSA test) for prostate cancer.

 2. Changes in Your Testicles